HubSpot/hubspot-api-php/sample-apps/retry-middleware-app/README.md

 ```bash
 docker-compose up --build
 ```
 You should now be able to navigate to [http://localhost:8999](http://localhost:8999).
 There are you have to authorize via OAuth there.
-Than you can to go to the terminal window and start the next command
+Than you can to go to the terminal window and start the following command

 ```bash
 docker-compose exec web php /app/src/console/exemple.php